 One of the questions you’ll get during the application process is an estimate of how much you drive per year.
 Included in that is your daily commute.
 The more time you spend on the road, the higher your chances are of getting into an accident.

-It can be hard to make that estimate but resist the urge to purposely fudge the numbers.
+It can be hard to make that estimate but resist the urge to fabricate the numbers.
 Insurance companies can use third-party vendors to verify how much you’re driving and revoke any discounts you’ve received for low mileage.

 How many auto insurance claims you’ve submitted.